photon-technologies/photon-matter-tools/mfg_tool/README.md

 ### Install using pip

-esp-matter-mfg-tool can be installed using package installer for Python
+photon-matter-mfg-tool can be installed using package installer for Python

 ```
-python3 -m pip install esp-matter-mfg-tool
+python3 -m pip install photon-matter-mfg-tool
 ```

 ## Configure your app